Find out more information about GDPR.

 - Evaluate our sites' advertising and promotional effectiveness (we own the anonymous data collected and don't share it with anyone); and

 - We use both our own (first-party) and partner companies' (third-party) cookies to support these activities

 Managing cookies on this website

 The type of cookies used on most websites can generally be put into 1 of 4 categories, based on the International Chamber of Commerce guide to cookie categories; Strictly Necessary, Performance, Functionality and profile, and Targeting.

 Place a tick in the box next to each category you accept.

 Strictly Necessary Cookies

-These cookies collect information about how you use a website.
-For example, which pages you go to most often, and whether you get error messages from certain pages.
+These cookies collect information about how you use a website, for example which pages you go to most often and if you get error messages from certain pages.
 These cookies don’t gather information that identifies you.
 All information these cookies collect is anonymous and is only used to improve how a website works.

 These cookies can also be used to remember changes you've made to text size, font and other parts of pages that you can customise.
-They may also be used to provide services you've asked for, such as watching a video or commenting on a blog.
-The information these cookies collect are anonymous - they cannot track your browsing activity on other websites.
+They may also be used to provide services you've asked for such as watching a video or commenting on a blog.
+The information these cookies collect may be anonymous and they cannot track your browsing activity on other websites.

 These cookies are used to tailor marketing to you and your interests.
-They are also used to limit the number of times you see an advertisement, as well as help measure the effectiveness of the advertising campaign.
+They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
 They remember that you have visited a website and this information may be shared with other organisations such as advertisers.
 Although these cookies can track your visits to other websites, they don’t usually know who you are.